Cattn/FSai/README.md

     default:
       return 'high';
 ```
-You can configure the agent to automatically run low-risk tools, which can greatly speed up actions.
+In the future, you can configure the agent to automatically run low-risk tools, which can greatly speed up actions.

 ### Gemeni API Usage